 Art Culture & Current Events of the Maghreb: This class focuses on contemporary issues taking place in the French Maghreb: Morocco, Algeria, and Tunisia.
 Students will use contemporary texts, films, music, and art to learn more about this region which was colonized by France.
 The Maghreb is a region where both Arabs and ‘Berbers’ have lived for centuries and a place that Jews and Muslims have called home.
 Students will engage in debates, write blog posts, keep a journal, and do presentations on various current topics such as the situation in Western Sahara, what it means to have been colonized in the Maghreb, the tension between the indigenous people of the Maghreb and the Arabs, race and identity, post colonization, the role of religion, just to name a few topics.
 The class will be taught entirely in French.
 Works studied will include stories by Tahar Ben Jelloun, Fatima Mernissi, Kiffe Kiffe Demain, and La Civilisation, Ma Mère as well as Music by Cheb Khaled and Idir, films by Yamina Benguigui and Nabil Ayouch, Art by Andre Elbaz and Yto Barrada.

-The Francophone World: Students will be exposed to the many identities, traditions, and cultures of the Francophone world.
+The Francophone World: Central and Western Africa: Students will be exposed to the many identities, traditions, and cultures of the Francophone world.
 The course will begin with a historical review of how the Francophone world came to be, focusing on the age of colonialism.
 Through film, literature and the study of current events, students will understand how the relationships between France and its former colonies have changed and continue to evolve in a post-colonial world.

 Revolutions: France, Haiti and Beyond: This course will look at Revolutions across the Francophone world and their effects on national identity.
 We will begin with the enlightenment philosophy that fueled the French Revolution and other revolutions since.
 We will look at significant moments in and the causes and aftermaths of the French Revolution, the Haitian Revolution and other revolts and revolutions across the Francophone world.
 We will look at these revolutions through different lenses using a variety of primary and secondary sources, from official documents to novels, plays, movies and more.
 The class will also address current conflicts happening in the Francophone world such as in Mali and the Democratic Republic of Congo.